andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

 }
 ```

 The example defines a capability group `Invoicing` in the domain `company.shop`.
 The capability group contains the fully automated capabilities `Billrun` and `InvoiceCreation`.
 The latter one defines required inputs and expected results.

 Business capability models can be created by creating a new _Business DSL file_.
-A wizard is
-available for that.
+A wizard is available for that.

-## Service DSL {#ServiceDSL}
+## Service DSL

-### Language overview{#ServiceDSLIntro}
+### Language overview

-#### Service DSL file structure {#ServiceDslFile}
+#### Service DSL file structure

 A Service DSL file defines namespace, business objects, services and exception.
 It has the following basic structure: